UNDERSTANDING POWER OF ATTORNEY (PoA)

 Your experience matters.

-This page is based on public information from Scottish law.
+This page is based on public information and lived experience.

 We are not lawyers — we’re families who learned the hard way.